imagej/imagej.github.io/_pages/plugins/snt/manual.md

 -   **Preferences...** Allows setting other options, namely:
     -   Whether the position of dialogs should be remembered across restarts
     -   Whether [Gzip](https://en.wikipedia.org/wiki/Gzip) compression (lossless) should be used to reduce the storage footprint of ".traces" files.
-    -   The max number of parallel threads to be used by SNT, as specified in ImageJ's {% include bc content='Edit|Options|Memory & Threads...'%}
+    -   The max number of parallel threads to be used by SNT, as specified in ImageJ's {% include bc path='Edit|Options|Memory & Threads...'%}
     -   *Reset All Preferences...* Resets all options to their default values.
 A restart of SNT may be required for changes to take effect.

 3D Tab